Customize HTML5 Player Settings in ActivePresenter 8

 - Adjust TOC Settings: Click the button and select the TOC heading style.

 - Reset Table of Contents: Click the button to go back to the default TOC.

 When opening a project, users tend to feel excited when looking at something interesting.
 In this case, the preloader is your key.
 Generally, Preloader is what you see on the screen while the rest of the project is still loading.
-To show the loading progress, a loading indicator that contains a spinner and a percentage sign appears at the center of the screen.
+To show the loading progress, a loading indicator that contains a spinner and a percentage sign appear at the center of the screen.

 As you can see, there are six editable properties on the left side of the Preview pane.
-To customize the preloader, you can adjust these values by dragging the handle on the slider, scrolling the mouse wheel or entering a new value.
+To customize the preloader, you can adjust these values by dragging the handle on the slider, scrolling the mouse wheel, or entering a new value.
 All changes you make are immediately reflected in the preview pane.

 - Diameter: Set the diameter of the loading indicator.

 - Density: Set the number of shapes drawn on the loading indicator.

 - Range: Set the amount of the modified shapes in the percentages.
 By default, the value is 1.